jalmx/curso_cnad/Readme.md

 ## For developer

 1. Create a virtual env
-2. Then, need to exec `pip install -e . ` for to install like module
+2. Then, need to exec `pip install -e . ` for to install like module this project
-3. For update all module:
+3. For generate the setup module:
     - Install `pip install setuppy-generator` then exec: ` python -m setuppy_generator > setup.py`

 More information [https://pypi.org/project/setuppy-generator/](https://pypi.org/project/setuppy-generator/)